helenclx/100-days-of-code/r1-log.md

 **Thoughts:**
 - By doing this Instagram clone, I got to practice using JavaScript and DOM manipulation to render data from a JavaScript file.
-- I struggled to do the other stretch goal of increasing likes by double clicking a post.
+- I struggled to do the other stretch goal of increasing likes by double-clicking a post.
 I searched the Scrimba Discord server, and found suggestions about coming back to this stretch goal after completing Module 5, so I am leaving the second stretch goal for now.

 **Link to work:** [Oldagram](https://helenclx.github.io/Scrimba-Frontend-Solo-Projects/m4-oldagram/)